Laplace's approximation

-Laplace's approximation provides an analytical expression for a posterior probability distribution by fitting a Gaussian distribution with a mean equal to the MAP solution and a variance equal to the observed Fisher information.
-The approximation is justified by the Bernstein–von Mises theorem, which states that under regularity conditions the posterior converges to a Gaussian in large samples.
+Laplace's approximation provides an analytical expression for a posterior probability distribution by fitting a Gaussian distribution with a mean equal to the MAP solution and precision equal to the observed Fisher information.
+The approximation is justified by the Bernstein–von Mises theorem, which states that, under regularity conditions, the error of the approximation tends to 0 as the number of data points tends to infinity.